 You don't want to turn your bike upside down and discover you have nothing packed for a long ride.
 This is like trying to fix a flat on the road in pitch black.

 You need to service your bike to maintain its efficiency regularly.
 Alternatively, it's also an excellent way to ensure that your bike doesn't have any worn or damaged parts.
 You can bring it to a service center so that they can thoroughly check it for you or do it yourself.
 Although it can be tricky at first, you'll undoubtedly get the hang of it once you see other people service their bikes themselves.

 Your bicycle gets exposed to mud and grime with every use.
 Although it's only standard, these things can quickly get stuck in some of your bicycle gears.
 Once that happens, it can affect its performance and even cause some of your bicycle's components to wear down.
-That's why it's crucial to clean your bike regularly, especially after going from a rough ride.
+That's why cleaning your bike regularly is crucial, especially after a rough ride.
 Keeping it regularly clean will prevent any of its parts to become mucky.
 It'll also protect it from corrosion, and other unnecessary repairs.

 Comments will be approved before showing up.